-The formation of the Promotion, Tenure and Review (PTR) Committee is set out in section 3.4.6.
+The formation of the Promotion, Tenure and Review (PTR) Committee is set out in section 3.4.5.

 - i.
-In considering any candidate for promotion and/or tenure, a PTR Committee member having, or appearing to a majority of the other members of the committee to have, a conflict of interest on a given case under consideration must state that conflict at the outset; may recuse themself from any discussion, deliberation, or voting on that case; and must recuse themself from that case if at least two-thirds of the committee's members so determine by secret vote, or by determination of the Dean. - PTR Committee members who participated in earlier decisions related to a candidate as a department chair, or as a member of the departmental rank and tenure committee may participate in the deliberations and act as a resource to the PTR Committee, but they must recuse themselves from voting. - iii.
+In considering any candidate for promotion and/or tenure, a PTR Committee member having, or appearing to a majority of the other members of the committee to have, a conflict of interest on a given case under consideration must state that conflict at the outset; may recuse themself from any discussion, deliberation, or voting on that case; and must recuse themself from that case if at least two-thirds of the committee's members so determine by secret vote, or by determination of the Dean. - ii.
+PTR Committee members who participated in earlier decisions related to a candidate as a department chair, or as a member of the departmental rank and tenure committee may participate in the deliberations and act as a resource to the PTR Committee, but they must recuse themselves from voting. - iii.
 Any member of the PTR Committee who applies for sabbatical leave shall automatically be recused from all committee actions related to sabbatical evaluation and ranking. - iv.
 Any member of the PTR Committee shall automatically be recused from all committee actions related to their own annual review. - v.
-In any review, the Dean's Office may provide additional materials relevant to the case under review.
-[UFH 7.G] - vi.
 The PTR Committee may request from the candidate, the department committee, or the department chair such relevant information or materials as it deems necessary and shall do so at the earliest possible date.
-Bearing in mind the need for consistency in treatment across the College, the Dean shall determine whether such information or materials may be admitted. - vii.
+Bearing in mind the need for consistency in treatment across the College, the Dean shall determine whether such information or materials may be admitted. - vi.
 The committee deliberates confidentially, and then the committee members present vote anonymously, indicating whether they support (yea), do not support (nay), or abstain from supporting the candidate's candidature for promotion and/or tenure.
 A quorum shall consist of six members physically present at a meeting and eligible to vote on a candidate's case.
-If a quorum is not met, it shall be reduced in steps by one member at each subsequent meeting until a vote can be held. - viii.
+If a quorum is not met, it shall be reduced in steps by one member at each subsequent meeting until a vote can be held. - vii.
 The committee issues a written document reporting and explaining the vote and the extent of fulfillment of the criteria the candidate is judged to have achieved.
 The report is to be a complete, fair, and balanced assessment of whether the candidate merits promotion and/or tenure, and it must include any dissenting views or qualifications.
 If the committee's overall assessment and vote differ from those of the department committee or department chair, the report must indicate the reasons for arriving at a different conclusion.

-3.4.6 Composition of PTR Committee
+Composition of PTR Committee